yugabyte/yugabyte-db/docs/content/latest/admin/yb-admin.md

 #### change_blacklist

-Changes the blacklist for YB-TServer nodes.
+Changes the blacklist for YB-TServer services.

-After old YB-TServer nodes are terminated, you can use this command to clean up the blacklist.
+After old YB-TServer services are terminated, you can use this command to clean up the blacklist.

 **Syntax**